Central limit theorems for additive functionals in patricia tries: Applications

-a.s. and with all moments. \end{enumerate} \end{satz} \begin{proof} The theorem is just a straightforward application of \Cref{zgs}, with the values for $f_{E,k}^\ast(-1)$ and $f_{V,k}^\ast(-1)$ from \eqref{fekm1} respective \eqref{fvkm1}.
-The statement for $\abs\alphabet = 2$ follows from the fact that for $\abs\alphabet = 2$ all internal nodes have the same outdegree of 2, so that $\abs\ptrien = 2n-1$ deterministically and therefore \end{proof} \begin{remark} It is possible to get results like \eqref{pk_a2} also for $\abs\alphabet > 2$.
+a.s.\ and with all moments.
+In the $d_p>0$ case, small oscillations around the above values occur, see \Cref{zgs}. \end{theorem} \begin{proof} The theorem is just a straightforward application of \Cref{zgs}, with the values for $f_{E,k}^\ast(-1)$ and $f_{V,k}^\ast(-1)$ from \eqref{fekm1} respective \eqref{fvkm1}.
+The statement for $\abs\Alphabet = 2$ follows from the fact that for $\abs\Alphabet = 2$ all internal nodes have the same outdegree of 2, so that $\abs\ptrien = 2n-1$ deterministically and therefore \end{proof} \begin{remark} It is possible to get results like \eqref{pk_a2} also for $\abs\Alphabet > 2$.
 Theorem 4.7 from \cite{janson}, which gives the asymptotic normality and asymptotics for $\Pk{\abs{\trien^\ast}_e = k \given \trien} = \tfrac{\Phi_k(\trien)}{n+\Phi_i(\trien)}$, holds similarly also for patricia tries, with just the functionals for size and fringe tree count replaced by their patricia trie counterparts.
 The quantity

 describes the expected size of a patricia trie, which is (ignoring oscillations) $\tfrac{J+H}{H}n+o(n)$, see \cite{bourdon}.
 The distribution of fringe trees is then asymptotically

 See \cite{master} for the detailed terms of the oscillations and the variance of $\Pk{\abs{\ptrien^\ast}_e = k \given \ptrien}$ using this analysis. \end{remark}